wallytutor/RadCalNet.jl/README.md

 For details of validity ranges and sample space, please check function `datasampler!` at [database.jl](data/database.jl), where random sampling is provided.
 Indexing of species array is documented at `runradcalinput` in [module RadCalNet.Database](src/Database.jl).

 Below we display the quality of fitting of model.
-One must notice that fitting of emissivity still need a few adjustments, while transmissivity is well predicted over the whole range.
+One must notice that fitting of emissivity still needs a few adjustments, while transmissivity is well predicted over the whole range.

 ![Model testing](data/testing.png)